Close

 Target: Cybersecurity specialist

-Tags: JPEG, Image, Malware, Content Disarm and Reconstruction (CDR), Reverse Engineering.
+Tags: JPEG, Image, Malware, Content Disarm and Reconstruction (CDR), Reverse Engineering, Protection by containment™

 In this article, we venture into the intricacies of malicious malware attacks deployed via Joint Photographic Experts Group (JPEG) images, demystifying the techniques for